WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 ## Capabilities

-Once provisioned, either the consumer or provider sets capabilities for the trunk.
-If either side wishes to declare capabilities that are not default, it MUST establish capabilities immediately upon trunk creation.
-To do that, the client performs an HTTP POST to its peer's RIPP trunk URI.
-It MUST include the URI parameter "ripp-caps".
-The body MUST be a RIPP capabilities object as defined in Section XX.
+Once provisioned, each side obtains receive capabilities about the trunk from its peer.
+To do that, each client performs an HTTP GET to /capAdv on its peer's RIPP trunk URI.
+The response body MUST be a RIPP capabilities object as defined in Section (#syntax).

-Once established, either side MAY update the capabilities with a fresh POST request.
+Once established, either side MAY update the capabilities by sending an HTTP push to trigger its peer to fetch a fresh capability document.
 Due to race conditions, it is possible that the client may receive calls compliant to the old capabilities document for a brief interval.
 It MUST be prepared for this.